Check 7+ Types of Silk sarees in India. Check one by one Indian saree from different states and city that are popular.

 Muga silk is a variety of wild silk geographically tagged to the state of Assam in India.
 The silk is known for its extreme durability and has a natural yellowish-golden tint with a shimmering, glossy texture.
 It was previously reserved for the use of royalty.

-Muga silk can be dyed after bleaching.
+Muga Types of Silk sarees In India can be dyed after bleaching.
 This silk can be hand-washed with its lustre increasing after every wash.

 Muga silk, like other Assam silks, is used in products like saris, mekhalas and chadors.